+In 2010, the LHC started producing data.
+The LHC experiments would be able to collect data at high energy and high luminosity very quickly, so we knew that the race to find the Higgs was heating up.
+Each new result from the Tevatron at that time showed a better understanding of where the Higgs didn't exist - more and more of the high mass region was ruled out.
+We joked that we were getting really good at measuring zero, but really it was a tremendous advance to be able to exclude larger and larger mass regions.
 One of the biggest particle-physics events of the year is the Rencontres de Moriond, held in the Italian Alps.
 At the 2011 conference, I presented my results from looking for Higgs decays to two tau particles.
 In this channel we still needed 12 times the existing data to rule out the Higgs.
-The higher-mass searches, focusing on decays to W and Z bosons, and combining data from DØ and CDF, showed that the Higgs boson had been ruled out in the mass range between 158 GeV and 173 GeV.
+The higher-mass searches, focusing on decays to W and Z bosons, and combining data from DØ and CDF, showed that the Higgs boson had been ruled out in the mass range from 158 GeV to 173 GeV.